mxro/ajMicroSync/ajMicroSync/src/main/resources/documentation.md

 appjangle Micro Sync will have determined a globally unique identity for the text snippet you have marked.

 Any changes made to the text file, will from now on be uploaded to the cloud every time appjangle Micro Sync is run.

-If
 <!-- -->